Environment Variables¶

 OUTPUT_PATH: /data/output

-# subprocess sees ONLY INPUT_PATH and OUTPUT_PATH
+# subprocess sees the floor + INPUT_PATH + OUTPUT_PATH

 tools: